 After a quiet first term at Fettes, Bond finds trouble again.
 He is falsely accused of accidentally causing a classmate’s death.
 In attempting to clear his name, he discovers that one of the newer Fettes professors is developing a secret weapon which he intends to sell to the Nazis.
 Or does he?
 Following a trail of evidence, Bond ends up in the Netherlands facing down an agent of Hitler’s SS.
 Thanks to his actions, the German re-militarization effort is set back several years, and all knowledge of the secret weapon is buried.
 (SL)

-During his time at Fettes, Bond boxes competitively as a lightweight, and the judo club he helped found becomes an entire instructional program — the first of its kind in an English public school.
+Throughout his tenure at the college, Bond boxes competitively as a lightweight, and the judo club he helped found becomes an entire instructional program — the first of its kind in an English public school.
 (YOLT)

-During breaks from Fettes (and later, university), Bond learns to play golf at the Royal St. Marks golf course near Sandwich, Kent, just a few miles from his Aunt Charmaine’s home at Pett Bottom.
+During term breaks and between dangerous escapades through the mid-1930s, Bond learns to play golf at the Royal St. Marks golf course near Sandwich, Kent, just a few miles from his Aunt Charmaine’s home at Pett Bottom.
 During the warm months, he could be found there almost every day, playing two rounds.
 (Bond will remain a casual weekend golfer, but plays his last round at St. Mark’s sometime in 1937, and does not return for twenty years.)
 (GF)